 You don’t always need to spend a small fortune on headphones to find a great product that is suitable for your needs.
 If you prefer the portable design of in-ears and earbuds, you should be looking at headphones that are comfortable, have good sound quality, and that won’t break at the first impact.

-If you’re looking for really inexpensive earbuds that have a surprising performance, get the Panasonic RP-HJE120, they're the best budget earbuds you can get under $20.
+If you’re looking for really inexpensive earbuds that have a surprising performance, get the Panasonic RP-HJE120; they're the best budget earbuds you can get under $20.
 These simple wired in-ears are only $15, and you can even get them at under $10 when they go on sale.
 They don’t enter the ear canal deeply like typical in-ears, making them more comfortable, and they have decent sound for their price.

 They have slightly overemphasized bass and their treble range is slightly veiled, but for the price tag, they have a surprisingly decent sound quality.
-They also isolate a decent amount of sound thanks to their in-ear design and barely leak, making them quite versatile for office work or daily commuting.
+They also isolate a decent amount of sound, thanks to their in-ear design, and barely leak, making them quite versatile for office work or daily commuting.

 However, they feel cheaply made.
 The plastic build doesn’t feel durable, and they have thin cables that don’t have an in-line remote with a microphone.
 On the upside, these headphones are a small investment, and you can get great value for your money.

-Unfortunately, the sound quality of the 1More Piston Classic is not as good as the Skullcandy’s.
+Unfortunately, the sound quality of the 1More Piston Classic is not as good as the Ankers.
 Our unit also had mismatched drivers, and they sounded muddy.
 On the upside, they isolate well like most closed-back in-ears, and you can use them with your console controller for audio and microphone support.

 If you can afford more expensive earbuds, get the Jaybird Tarah.
-These wireless sports headphones are versatile for everyday usage and have an above-average sound quality, on top of being compatible with the Jaybird MySound app which gives many customization options like a good parametric EQ and presets.
+They're not truly wireless like the Anker SoundCore Liberty Air, but they are still great wireless sports headphones versatile enough for everyday usage.
+They have an above-average sound quality, are compatible with the highly customizable Jaybird MySound app, and are rated IPX7 for sweat and water resistance.

 They are quite versatile and decent for every type of usage with above-average sound quality.
 They have angled earbuds, and the tips don’t enter your ear canal deeply, making them quite comfortable for in-ears.
-They also come with a lot of tips options, including foam tips, so you can find the ones that fit you the best.
+They also come with a lot of tip options, including foam tips, so you can find the ones that fit you the best.
 Unfortunately, they don’t have any app for added customization like the Jaybird Tarah.
 If you want better-built wired headphones for the same usage, we suggest the KZ AS-10 with their detachable cables.

 Our recommendations above are what we think are currently the best budget earbuds to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).
+We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).